saifil4/saifil4/README.md

 ### 👋Hello!
-My name is Saifil Momin and I am a Front End Developer who on his way to become a Full stack Developer.
+My name is Saifil Momin and I am a Software Developer

 - 🔭 I’m currently working on React.
 - 🌱 I’m currently learning Svelte and Express